cwi-dis/igor/igor/std-plugins/readme.md

-# Included Igor Standard Plugins
+# Standard Plugins
 ## ble

 Listens to Bluetooth Low Energy advertisements to determine which devices are in range.
-See [ble/readme.md](ble/readme.md) for details.
+See the [ble readme](ble/readme.md) for details.

 ## buienradar